3C0D/obsidian-repeat-last-commands/README.md

 - **Repeat Last Commands**: Access your recent command history in a menu
 - **Command Aliases**: Create custom names for frequently used commands (manageable in settings)
 - **Command Exclusions**: Hide/show specific commands from the command palette (manageable in settings)
-- **Keyboard Shortcuts**: Quickly configure shortcuts for commands directly from the palette
+- **Keyboard Shortcuts**: Quickly configure shortcuts for commands directly from the palette (customizable)

 ## How to Use